theverymistergames/unity-common/Dbg/README.md

 ### Developer Console

 Developer console allows to create console commands as methods with help of the attribute `[ConsoleCommand]`.
-Method has to be `void` and can have arguments of type that be represented by string to be able to be parsed when typing the console command into the console.
+Method has to be `void` and can have arguments of type that can be represented by a string, to be able to be parsed when typing the console command into the console.

 https://user-images.githubusercontent.com/109593086/208451435-8582d3a8-2f01-4e42-81dd-8c66635b2252.mp4